 Fresh basil leaves - we're going to use a bunch of fresh and fragrant basil leaves for our gluten-free basil pesto with walnuts recipe.

 Olive oil – I can’t imagine an Italian recipe without olive oil.
-However, there are so many types and each will give your pesto a different character.
+However, there are so many types and each will give your pesto sauce a different character.
 I use mild olive in this recipe because that’s what I prefer, but if you want to give your pesto a spicy/bitter kick, go ahead and use extra virgin olive oil.

 Walnuts – There are several reasons I chose walnuts over traditional pine nuts for my pesto recipe with basil.
 First, pine nuts are pricey!
 I love my keto pesto and I eat it a lot, but I definitely don't want to spend a fortune on it.
 Second, walnuts are more keto-oriented than pine nuts; they have more fats and less net carbs.